jlmelville/smallvis/docs/spectral.md

 ## Further Reading

 I try to link to official DOI URLs and the like where possible, and not post links to copyright-busting PDFs.
-The tutorials and reports by Von Luxburg, Horaud, and Socher are good places to start.
+The tutorials and reports by von Luxburg, Horaud, and Socher are good places to start.

 * The connection between t-SNE and spectral clustering is discussed in detail